Observe the bubbles in this home made lava lamp.

 Show the children the fluid scientist poster and tell the children that they are going to be fluid scientists for this activity.

 Ask the children if they know what a fluid scientist does.
-Fluid scientists are interested in how liquid, gas, blood and plasma are like and how they move and behave.
+Fluid scientists are interested in what liquids, and gases are like and how they move and behave.
+Liquids and gases are examples of fluids

 Tell the children about the attributes.
 Fluid scientists are: